 Mr. Myers is a trial lawyer who litigates complex commercial cases in federal and state court.
-He has won or successfully resolved matters involving contract disputes, covenants not to compete, employment matters, the Fair Credit Reporting Act, the Fair Debt Collection Practices Act and securities laws.
+He has won or successfully resolved matters involving contract disputes, covenants not to compete, employment disputes, defamation claims, complex insurance coverage issues, the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, and securities laws.

 Mr. Myers is a 1998 magna cum laude graduate of William Mitchell College of Law, where he served as a staff member and associate editor for the William Mitchell Law Review.
 Before law school, he worked as a professional journalist for newspapers and other publications in Minneapolis, Milwaukee, Rhode Island, Missouri and the Middle East.
 He received his journalism degree from Marquette University.
 He has been an adjunct professor of legal writing at William Mitchell since 2004.
 He chairs the firm's pro bono committee.

 - Applied Innovation, Inc., et al. v.
 Commercial Recovery Corporation, No. 11-330 JPH (E.D.
 Wash) - Represented patentee of U.S. Patent No. 7,167,839.
 Prevailed against two motions for summary judgment that attempted to invalidate patent.
 See Applied Innovation, Inc., et al., 2012 WL 3578182 (E.D.
 Wash.
 Aug.
 17, 2012) and Applied Innovation, Inc., et al., 2013 WL 4214319 (E.D.
 Wash Aug.
 14, 2013).

 - Kidney & Hypertension Center PLC v.
 Aurora Imaging, LLC, et al., No. 18-2013-CV-00546 (Grand Forks Cty., N.D.) - representation of nephrologist's clinic in a claim for contract, conversion, and other claims involving the sale of equipment and office space.